 There are many additional laws in place that detail mechanical maintenance, load securement, and transportation of hazardous materials.
 Trucking companies and drivers are responsible for following the laws.
 If they fail to do so and an accident occurs, they could be considered negligent.

-Many truck accidents are caused by the negligent actions of the driver or company.
+Many truck accidents are caused by the negligent actions of the driver or the company.
 Some of the most common problems are driver fatigue and driver distraction.
-Although drivers are required to take breaks and to drive only for specific periods of time, the rules are not always followed.
-Drivers may try to earn more money by taking an extra shift or trying to drive further than allowed in a day.
+Although drivers are required to take breaks and drive only for specific periods, the rules are not always followed.
+Drivers may try to earn more money by taking extra shifts or driving further than allowed in a day.

 When a truck accident happens, it is often in your best interest to seek legal guidance from a reputable Houston truck accident attorney.
 Your lawyer will take the steps necessary to protect important evidence in the case.
-For example, driver logs may show that the driver broke the law and drove for too many hours.
+For example, driver logs may indicate that the driver broke the law by driving for too many hours.
 However, trucking companies may lose some of this data if your lawyer does not take quick action.

 Laws are in place to govern trucks and protect the public.
 If the driver or the trucking company failed to follow the law, they are likely negligent in the accident.
 You may be owed compensation for your injuries and damages.